Yeongjo of Joseon: Policies

 Realising the detrimental effect on state administration of the factional strife, Yeongjo attempted to end it as soon as he ascended the throne.
 He reinstated the short-lived universal military service tax, and then went beyond the palace gates to solicit the opinions of officials, literati (scholars), soldiers and peasants.
 Yeongjo reduced the military service tax by half and ordered the variance be supplemented by taxes on fisheries, salt, vessels and an additional land tax.
 He also regularized the financial system of state revenues and expenses by adopting an accounting system.
-His realistic policies allowed payment of taxes on grain from the remote mountainous areas Gyeongsang Province, to the nearby port, with payment in cotton or cash for grain.
+His pragmatic policies allowed payment of taxes on grain from the remote mountainous areas Gyeongsang Province, to the nearby port, with payment in cotton or cash for grain.
 The circulation of currency was encouraged by increasing coin casting.

 Yeongjo's concern for improvement of the peasant's life was manifest in his eagerness to educate the people by distributing important books in the Korean script (Hangul), including the Book of Agriculture.

 The pluviometer was again manufactured in quantity and distributed to local administration offices and extensive public work projects were undertaken.
 Yeongjo upgraded the status of posterity of the commoners, opening another possibility for upward social mobility and inevitable change.
 His policies were intended to reassert the Confucian monarchy and a humanistic rule, but they were unable to stem the tide of social change that resulted.

 Mercantile activities rapidly increased in volume.
 The accumulation of capital through monopoly and wholesales expanded through guild organisations and many merchants were centred in Hanseong.
 The traditional division of government chartered shop, the license tribute goods suppliers and the small shopkeepers in the alley and streets were integrated and woven into a monopoly and wholesale system.

 Regardless of status, many yangban aristocrats and commoners engaged in some kind of merchant activities.
-Thus Hanseong made great strides as a commercial and industrial city in the 18th century.
-The popular demand for handicrafts and goods such as knives, horse hair hats, dining tables and brassware was ever-increasing.
-Restrictions on wearing the horse hair hat originally denoting yangban status, virtually disappeared.
+Thus Hanseong made great strides as a commercial and industrial city and hub in the 18th century.
+The popular demand for handicrafts and goods such as knives, mane hats, dining tables and brassware was ever-increasing.
+Restrictions on wearing the mane hat originally denoting yangban status, virtually disappeared.

 Even bootlegging of books became commercialised as competition developed among the well-to-do yangban who engaged in the publication of collected literary works by their renowned ancestors.
 This also led to printing popular fiction and poetry.
 The people especially appreciated satire and social criticism.
 One example is the Chunhyangjeon (Tales of Chunghyang) about the fidelity of the gisaeng's daughter, which was widely read as a satire aimed to expose the greed and snobbery of government officials.